Pappulab/damfret_classifier/README.md

 # Overview

 This Python package provides code and script to aid in the use and development of a supervised learning algorithm to classify DAmFRET data by mechanistic inferences.
+This package is currently in pre-production release, hence please use with caution.

 # Citation